Thomas Cubitt: Work

+Cubitt's work outside London includes the country house Polesden Lacey, near Dorking, Surrey, which he rebuilt to largely its present form in the early 1820s.

 He was commissioned in 1824 by Richard Grosvenor, 2nd Marquess of Westminster, to create a great swathe of building in Belgravia centred on Belgrave Square and Pimlico, in what was to become his greatest achievement in London.
 Notable amongst this development are the north and west sides of Eaton Square, which exemplify Cubitt's style of building and design.